natpaq/HoneyNebula/README.md

  <img src="/data_visualization/by_country/attacks_by_country.png"/>

-Most of the attacks on the Heralding honeypot in Montreal occured before 8 am from Bulgaria as seen in Figure x.
+Most of the attacks on the Heralding honeypot in Montreal occured before 8:00 EST from Bulgaria as seen in Figure x.
 Activity associated with this time frame are categroized as "Misc activity" in our Suricata Altert histogram in Figure x++.

 Figure x: Montreal Attacks by Country